snozbot/fungus/Docs/command_ref/narrative_commands.md

 # Set Language # {#SetLanguage}
 Set the active language for the scene.
 A Localization object with a localization file must be present in the scene.

-Defined in Fungus.Commands.SetLanguage
+Defined in Fungus.SetLanguage

 Property | Type | Description
  --- | --- | ---
-_language Code | Fungus.Variables.StringData | Code of the language to set. e.g. ES, DE, JA
+_language Code | Fungus.StringData | Code of the language to set. e.g. ES, DE, JA

 # Set Menu Dialog # {#SetMenuDialog}
 Sets a custom menu dialog to use when displaying multiple choice menus

-Defined in Fungus.Commands.SetMenuDialog
+Defined in Fungus.SetMenuDialog

 Property | Type | Description
  --- | --- | ---